Dr Padric McGee

 I also work as part of the SABRE South (Sodium iodide with Active Background Rejection Experiment) dark-matter detection experiment, providing IT support (development of website content), and assisting in its Engineering group.

-I also provide broad IT and audio-visual support for the Adelaide nodes of the ARC Centre of Excellence in Dark Matter Particle Physics, the long-established Centre for the Subatomic Structure of Matter, and the Higher-Energy Physics group.
+I also provide broad IT, audio-visual and general research support for the Adelaide nodes of the ARC Centre of Excellence in Dark Matter Particle Physics, the long-established Centre for the Subatomic Structure of Matter, and the High-Energy Physics group (together, the Nuclear and Particle Physics group within the Physics department).

 I also provide support to the local members of the Cherenkov Telescope Array (CTA) in web-related activities, as well as contributing to the development of site studies for an Australian location for a CTA-Ring installation.
-Other CTA-Australia-related work includes examining narrowband optical imaging as an aid to distinguishing shock-excited nebular emission from ionised nebular emission.
+Other CTA-Australia-related work includes examining narrowband optical imaging as an aid to distinguishing shock-excited nebular emission from ionised nebular emission (mentioned above).

 I have been demonstrating Astronomy 1 since the late 1980's, and have seen the nature of activities change from predominantly hard-copy-based activities to software-based activities.
 Recently, effort has been put into using such computer-based resources as a means for demonstrating astronomical fundamentals to students, as well as some of the experimental techniques that astronomers use.